The Air Canada Annual Worldwide Companion Pass is granted upon meeting a certain spending threshold on the premium Aeroplan credit cards.

 With the above in mind, can we pin down a valuation for the Annual Worldwide Companion Pass?
 On average, across all use cases, how much is this benefit worth?

-While it’s always a fun thought exercise to nail down a specific valuation, I think it’d be more meaningful to consider two valuations depending on the type of traveller: those who wouldn’t be averse to paying a few thousand dollars for the comfort and convenience of Air Canada business class flights, and those who’d scoff at the idea and suck it up in economy.
+While it’s always a fun thought exercise to nail down a specific valuation, it’s a much more meaningful to consider two valuations depending on the type of traveller: those who wouldn’t be averse to paying a few thousand dollars for the comfort and convenience of Air Canada business class flights, and those who’d scoff at the idea and gladly fly in economy instead.

-In the former case, the possibility of applying eUpgrades to a Latitude Economy booking can unlock significant value as outlined above.
+In the former case, the possibility of applying eUpgrades to an Economy (Latitude) booking can unlock significant value as outlined above.

 Given the dollar savings against purchasing a business class fare directly, as well as the flexibility to save Aeroplan points for future trips by using a Companion Pass to outperform a “Latitude Attitude” points booking, it’s fair to peg the fair value of the Companion Pass at a minimum of $1,000 (CAD).